adm-bjmn/magic_squares/README.md

 # magic_squares
-Magic Squares coding challenge solution for interview (MAY_2023)
+Magic Squares coding challenge solution

 Magic Squares is a console app that takes an input integer (n) of odd quality and creates a magic square of dimentions n*n.